-police presence Saturday to in a series of fatal shootings to another, shouting Olango's name in unison as they made a short loop through the heart of the city of 104,000 people to Civic lina.
-Center Plaza, which includes police headquarters.
-There were no reports of arrests or property father The but other speakers did.
-The Rev. Frank Placone-Willey of Summit Unitarian Universalist Fellowship in nearby Santee, California, read an email from a parishioner who watched them and questioned if would have responded less aggressively if Olango were white.
+direct traffic as demonstra- of black men that have tors walked from one rally roiled communities across to another, shouting Olango's name in unison as they made a short loop through the heart of the city of 104,000 people to Civic lina.
+Plaza, which Center includes police headquarters.
+There were no reports of arrests or property damage.